 “This is not a major industry event” as cat bonds typically pay out on losses at thresholds higher than the projected damage from Sandy, Brynjolfsson said in a telephone interview.
 “The par bids reflect less enthusiasm about rolling the dice, but it also reflects that, odds are, none of these bonds should attach.”

 Cat-bond prices have gained 2.1 percent this year through last week, compared with a 5 percent decline in 2011, even after the securities dropped by the most in eight months during the five days ended Oct.
 26 as Sandy approached the East Coast.
 The storm may have caused insured losses of as much as $15 billion in the U.S., risk-modeler AIR Worldwide said yesterday.

-Chubb, which last week reported (CB) a 79 percent increase in third-quarter profit on lower catastrophe costs, has cat-bond arrangements of $475 million linked to storm losses in the Northeast and $150 million for hurricane and severe thunderstorm losses in eight states along the southern U.S. coastline, according to an August regulatory filing.
+Chubb, which last week reported (CB:US) a 79 percent increase in third-quarter profit on lower catastrophe costs, has cat-bond arrangements of $475 million linked to storm losses in the Northeast and $150 million for hurricane and severe thunderstorm losses in eight states along the southern U.S. coastline, according to an August regulatory filing.

 Travelers, the lone insurer in the Dow Jones Industrial Average, sold $250 million of cat bonds in June through a related vehicle that are linked to hurricane damage in the Northeast, according to its quarterly regulatory filing.

 Mark Greenberg, a spokesman at Warren, New Jersey-based Chubb, declined to comment on whether the storm would trigger the securities.
 Jennifer Wislocki of New York-based Travelers didn’t immediately respond to an e-mail message.